- 2019 Conference

 Emerging Directions in Critical Data Studies

-This workshop will explore the current state of critical data studies (CDS) as a field and bring together scholar-activists to reflect on and envision its critical junctures and future directions, particularly in relation to the critical frameworks of the Black Radical Tradition, intersectional feminism, queer studies, and indigenous science and technology studies (STS) frameworks.
-Through examining and considering the histories, ideologies, and assumptions of data science and data-based tools and epistemologies, this group will identify future areas for research, collaboration, and intervention that combat extant and current processes of accelerating and magnifying inequality through data-driven technologies, algorithms, and artificial intelligence.
-In all, it seeks to establish and promulgate a liberatory data praxis and research.
+This workshop will explore the current state of critical data studies (CDS) as a field and bring together scholar-activists to reflect on and envision its critical junctures and future directions, particularly in relation to the critical frameworks of the Black Radical Tradition, intersectional feminism, queer studies, Latinx studies, and indigenous science and technology studies (STS) frameworks.

 Digital Processes and Racial Formations: A Conversation

-A 60-minute Roundtable with Talks by Tara McPherson (U of Southern California), Wendy Chun (Simon Fraser U), Lisa Nakamura (U of Michigan), and Kara Keeling (U of Chicago); Chaired by Tara McPherson (U of Southern California).
+A 60-minute Roundtable with Talks by Tara McPherson (U of Southern California), Wendy Chun (Simon Fraser U) and Lisa Nakamura (U of Michigan); Chaired by Tara McPherson (U of Southern California).